Safety in Continua

 Every memory claim is tagged with its source and a trust level: TrustOwner (from the authenticated owner) or TrustNonOwner (from agents, emails, web content, or non-owner humans).
 When the agent uses claims for reasoning, it can weight owner claims more heavily and treat non-owner claims with appropriate skepticism.

-M10: Proportionality Circuit Breaker
+M10: Proportionality Prompt SOFT

 Paper reference: Case Study #1 (Disproportionate Response β€” agent disabled its own email)